 Coach Nikko Callender starred at Baldwin HS where he was a 2-time All-County player.
 From there he played at Concordia College as a 3-year starter.
 He became one of a select group of student-athletes in school history reaching the 75 plateau in every major stat category — blocks, steals, points, rebounds and assists.
 After College Nikko began coaching at Mineola HS winning JV Conference Coach of the Year.
 He then joined the Baldwin HS coaching staff where he twice won JV Conference Coach of the Year and produced a record of 48-9.
-Last year he completed his 1st season as the Assistant Coach for the NY Tech Men’s Basketball Team until the athletics program discontinued.
-Currently, he is the Assistant Coach at Queens College and and is working with Level Up LI.
+The past 2 years he was the Assistant Coach of D2 NYIT and Queens College.
+Currently, he is the Head Coach for LuHi’s Regional team.

 Coach Anthony Davis began his basketball career at Holy Cross High School where he played 4 years.
 He was named CHSAA All-Diocesan Team twice and All New York City third team in his senior year.
 The AAU team that he played for was one of the top teams in the country playing alongside former pros God Shammgod and Ron Artest.
 Upon graduation he was recruited to some top D1 schools but decided to stay local attending Hofstra University where he played 4 years under now Villanova Head Coach Jay Wright.
 He played alongside Speedy Claxton and Norm Richardson.
 Afterwards he played professionally in France.
 Anthony still has a legendary name in the New York basketball scene and was one of the best pure scorers and long distance shooters around.
 Currently, he is the Assistant Coach for LuHi’s Regional team.